Lamp shade styles

 Dining room lamps

 Having some lamps in the dining room can help you create an inviting area to share a meal with friends and family.
-Try building up a layered lighting effect using some well-placed floor lamps and candles on the table to a great effect.
-Place a table lamp on a nearby sideboard to vary the light height and complete the effect.
+Use well placed floor lamps along with candles on the table to create a layered lighting effect.
+Also, try to avoid making the lamps the focal point—the focus should be on what's on the table and your guests.

 When setting up your layered lighting effect, one thing to try and avoid is making the lamps the focal point of the room.
 The main focus should remain what’s on the table and your guests.